kevinsea/Insight-Wiki-Stage/Insight-6.md

 At this point, we're not too far from having a fully-featured ORM, so it's tempting to attempt.
 At the same time, it can add a LOT of complexity and overhead.

 * JB: Nonononono
+* CH: I don't think I'd want a DbContext object.
+It would be neat if Insight did the right things automatically for me in terms of performance.

 ## Squishy Feelings ##